Nuitka/Nuitka/Developer_Manual.rst

 the first iteration.
 So, we can't pass knowledge from outside loop forward directly into the for loop body.

-So we will have to do a first pass, where we need to collect invalidations of all of the outside knowledge.
+So while we pass through the loop, we need to collect in-validations of this outside knowledge.
 The assignment to "a" should make it an alternative to what we knew about "b".
 And we can't really assume to know anything about a to e.g. predict "b" due to that.
-That first pass needs to scan for assignments, and treat them as invalidations.
+That first pass needs to scan for assignments, and treat them as in-validations.

+For a start, it will be done like this though.
+At loop entry, all knowledge is removed about everything, and so is at loop exit.
+That way, only the loop inner working is optimized, and before and after the loop as separate things.
+The optimal handling of "a" in the example code will take a while.

 Excursion to Conditions